chraltro/saga/README.md

-# SAGA - Tales Retold by AI
+# Saga - Tales Retold by AI

 A Norse mythology-inspired book chapter summarizer that uses AI to generate summaries and saves your library to GitHub Gists for cross-device access.